Glossier Cloud Paint Blush in Storm and Dawn,

 A tiny amount of product really goes a long way here.
 I dabbed lightly with my finger, carefully blended into my already set foundation, and was surprised to find that no caking ensued.
 Like its predecessor Cloud Paint sisters, this bold new Storm shade didn’t seem to mess with my existing base.

-On my second cheek, where I’m having a slight breakout, the colour caught slightly and I had to work harder to blend it more subtly – this is a product that probably sits better on a bare cheek.
+On my second cheek, where I’m having a slight breakout, the colour caught a little and I had to work harder to blend it more subtly – this is a product that probably sits better on a bare cheek.
 Nevertheless, I fell fast for the new Storm shade, and found it a great, hydrating alternative to a powder blush.

 DAWN CLOUD PAINT REVIEW